Arvind Kejriwal, India's corruption-buster

 While launching his political party on 2 October 2012, he told supporters they would fight against the culture of "bribe-taking".

 Explaining the need for a new party, he said India was "being sold and all parties are guilty".

 Born in 1968 in the town of Hisar in the northern state of Haryana to middle-class parents, Mr Kejriwal graduated from the prestigious Indian Institute of Technology (IIT) in Kharagpur with a degree in mechanical engineering.

-After a brief stint working with the private sector Tata group, he joined the Indian civil services in 1992 as a revenue officer.
+After a brief stint working with the private sector Tata group, he joined the civil services in 1992 as a revenue officer.

-According to a report in The Caravan magazine, Mr Kejriwal has "no personal story of extraordinary suffering at the hands of corruption".
+According to a report in the Caravan magazine, Mr Kejriwal has "no personal story of extraordinary suffering at the hands of corruption".

 "What led him to quit his job as a senior bureaucrat and become an activist wasn't anger or bitterness; it was the loss of his own faith in government after a decade in its service," the magazine says.

 During his administration's brief time in office, he unveiled a series of headline-grabbing initiatives, including an anti-corruption hotline to help people deal with demands for bribes by government workers.